 When should you change your major?

 Basically, the sooner you can make the decision to change your major, the better.
 Your first two years of college will probably be all or mostly general education requirements, and they’re more likely to work for multiple major requirements, which is good.
 But the longer you wait/later you decide to change your major, the harder it can be, because you’ll be taking more specialized classes that may not apply to your new major.
 You may lose credits you’ve already earned if they’re not applicable to the major you’re changing into.
-And if you need to take additional required classes to fulfill your new major requirements, they could eat into your electives or, worst-case scenario, you may have to pay for summer classes or more semesters of tuition.
+And if you need to take additional required classes to fulfill your new major requirements, they could eat into your electives or, worse, you may have to pay for summer classes or more semesters of tuition.
 We’re talking time and money, people.
-To avoid this issue, CollegeTransfer.net recommends changing your major before you hit 60 college credits.
+It's not recommended that you change your major if you have more than 60 credits already completed at your school.
 If you have passed 60 credits, instead of changing your major, you may want to consider just adding a minor to your current major.

 Regardless of why you choose to change your major, make sure you research it thoroughly and take your time.
 Weigh the pros and cons of the situation to decide if this is something you really want to do and if this is right for you.